 Released: March 23, 2022

 This is the twelfth maintenance release of Python 3.9 Note: The release you're looking at is Python 3.9.12, a bugfix release for the legacy 3.9 series.
 Python 3.11 is now the latest feature release series of Python 3.
 Get the latest release of 3.11.x here.
-This is a special …
+This is …

 If you didn't find what you need, try your search in the Python language documentation.